NikolaChuchukov/bookstore-api-test-project/README.md

 The framework is creating an Allure report after each test run.
 To install Allure please follow the steps described in the Allure documentation - https://allurereport.org/docs/install/

-Results of the tests are stored in the target/allure-results directory.
-To generate report, after the test run, execute the following command in the terminal "allure generate target/allure-results --clean".
+Results of the tests are stored in the _target/allure-results_ directory.
+To generate report, after the test run, execute the following command in the terminal "_allure generate target/allure-results --clean_".

-If you want to see the report immidiately you can run "allure serve target/allure-results --clean" and the report will be opened in the default browser.
+If you want to see the report immidiately you can run "_allure serve target/allure-results --clean_" and the report will be opened in the default browser.

 There is a report example in the source of this github repo under allure-report.
 To see it you can open the index.html file in a browser.